alb-dev/home-ops/README.md

 | Kubernetes pods (Calico)                      | `10.56.0.0/16`    |
 | Kubernetes services (Calico)                  | `10.57.0.0/16`    |

-- Since my home-network is just one subnet at this time everything is managed by calicos overlaynetwork in cluster
+- Since my home-network is just one subnet everything is managed by calico's overlay-network in cluster.

 ---